 2 teaspoons red pepper flakes*

 2 teaspoons crushed fennel seeds (use a mortar and pestle)

 1 teaspoon coarse flake sea salt (or kosher salt)

-*I find that 2 teaspoons of red pepper flakes is just enough to give you a noticeable, throat-warming kick.
+I find that 2 teaspoons of red pepper flakes is plenty to give you a noticeable, throat-warming kick.
 Use less (or more) depending upon your personal heat preference.